photo © Sue Blanch

 About Sue Blanch

 Sue Blanch teaches women to gain maximum health and wellbeing by living and practising yoga in synch with their menstrual cycles.
 Having struggled with her cycle for 30 years, she found that the appropriate type of yoga at the appropriate time almost totally eliminated her period pain and premenstrual syndrome.
 And, she also discovered benefits to the menstrual cycle that she never knew existed, like times when she was full of creativity.
-Her approach is in her book “Yoga and the Menstrual Cycle – live in harmony with your natural rhythm” due to be published in May 2018. www.yogaandthemenstrualcycle.
+Her approach is in her book “Yoga and the Menstrual Cycle – live in harmony with your natural rhythm” is available from www.yogaandthemenstrualcycle.

 The Wild Power Course